SpaceOdyssey/cia/README.md

 # dagmc

-This package was built for the study of directed acyclic graphs, which are used in the study of causal inference.
+This package is for performing causal inference using directed acyclic graphs.
 It includes functionality to learn the structure (using partition MCMC) along with building Bayesian networks and performing probabilistic queries (using gRain).

 The bulk of this package is an implementation of partition Markov Chain Monte Carlo (PMCMC) algorithm in R. Our PMCMC is similar to the BiDAG implementation but the scoring function defaults to using bnlearn which allows for a range of scoring assumptions and priors for pairwise edge probabilities.
 There is also more exposure of the sampling procedure itself, whereby the algorithm can return both partitions and DAGs while providing acceptance rates per proposal to understand how well we are sampling in the partition space.

-There is also some simple functionality to help perform probabilistic queries of Bayesian Networks for categorical data.
 Please see the documentation for more details.

 ## Installation